Active Learning of Model Discrepancy with Bayesian Experimental Design: Numerical Results

 At the first stage of sequential BED, we employ a uniform prior distribution of $\{\theta_x, \theta_y\}$ over the range $[0,1]^2$, discretized into a $51\times 51$ grid of points, and set an initial value of $\theta_s = 3$.
 In each stage, BED is performed to infer the posterior distribution of $\{\theta_x, \theta_y\}$, and the optimal design is determined accordingly based on the information gain introduced in Section~\ref{sec:OED}.
 The optimal design subsequently provides additional information that facilitates the calibration of the model error $\theta_s$.
 In terms of the gradient-based optimization of model error, we have tested both automatic differentiation and adjoint method to acquire the gradient of $\mathrm{d} L/\mathrm{d} \theta_s$ and achieved comparable results.
 For simplicity and clarity, we only show the results from the automatic differentiation approach, where we have developed a numerical solver based on JAX-CFD~\cite{jax2018github, Kochkov2021-ML-CFD} to facilitate the extraction of gradient information.

 Figure~\ref{fig: posterior of learning parameter error} shows the evolution of the posterior distribution for $\{\theta_x, \theta_y\}$ across five stages.
 The high probability regions gradually converge to the true source location, suggesting an effective correction of parametric model error $\theta_s$.
 The comparison between Figs~\ref{fig:posterior of a six-step 3D OED} and \ref{fig: posterior of learning parameter error} confirms that the proposed hybrid approach achieves similar results to standard BED for the joint distribution of $\{\theta_x, \theta_y,\theta_s\}$ but with lower computational cost.
+Specifically, in the standard full approach, the posterior is approximated over a discretized grid of size $51\times51\times31$, requiring 80,631 forward model evaluations per stage.
+In contrast, the proposed hybrid approach only requires $51\times51=2601$ evaluations per stage, leaving the task of parameter estimation for $\theta_s$ to the gradient-based optimization as described in Section~\ref{sec: Model error correction}.
+It is worth noting that the proposed hybrid approach has more computational advantage than the full Bayesian approach when structural model error exists, for which the model error needs to be parametrized by higher-dimensional unknown parameters and we provide a comprehensive study in Section~\ref{sec:Correct functional error}.